Yusuf-Amr/Ecommerce-App/README.md

 # shopper

-A Full Flutter E-commerce clothes app with backend using Firebase.
+A Full Flutter E-commerce clothes app with a backend using Firebase.

 ## Getting Started